LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 sample, and then stretch it until failure.
 Compared to the previous example, we can keep the :class:`~crappy.blocks.generator_path.Constant` Path, but we must add a :class:`~crappy.blocks.generator_path.Cyclic` Path before to perform the cyclic stretching.
-Here's how it looks :
+Here's how it looks:

 .. literalinclude:: /downloads/getting_started/tuto_generator.py
    :language: python